zackarno/ssd_aok/README.md

 ---------------------

-The monthly data should then be aggregated to the hexagonal grid for Factsheet maps.
+The monthly data should then be aggregated to the hexagonal grid for fact sheet maps.
 The grid has already been created and can simply be loaded.

 ``` r